Continuum Laparoscopic Robot: Design, Modeling, and Control

 A Novel Alternating Flow Variable Displacement Hydraulic Pump

-2015-2017: High power density, good controllability, and low cost are the most appealing characteristics that make hydraulic systems the best choice for many applications.
+Description: High power density, good controllability, and low cost are the most appealing characteristics that make hydraulic systems the best choice for many applications.
 Current state-of-the-art hydraulic variable displacement pumps still suffers from low efficiency at low displacement.
 Therefore, novel variable displacement hydraulic pump which has relative-high efficiency across a wide range of operation conditions is needed.
-Fig: A first generation prototype of variable displacement alternating flow hydraulic pump.
+Fig: A first generation prototype of variable displacement alternating flow hydraulic pump (TMECH 2019, FPMC 2018/2017, DSCC 2017, etc).

 Vanderbilt University